New Zealand's annual inflation sees slower increase at 2.2 per cent - www.lokmattimes.com

 Almost a fifth of the 2.2 per cent annual increase in the CPI was due to rent prices, which was up 4.2 per cent, the largest contributor to the annual inflation, she said, adding the annual rent inflation ranged between 4.2 per cent and 4.8 per cent between the fourth quarter 2023 and the fourth quarter 2024, continuing to grow at a consistent rate.

-The 2.2 per cent annual inflation increase also included 16 per cent contribution from local authority rates and payments which increased 12.2 per cent in the 12 months to the fourth quarter 2024, statistics show.
+The 2.2 per cent annual inflation increase also included a 16 per cent contribution from local authority rates and payments, which increased 12.2 per cent in the 12 months to the fourth quarter of 2024, statistics show, reports Xinhua news agency.

-Cigarettes and tobacco prices contributed 11 per cent to the 2.2 per cent annual CPI increase, up 7.6 per cent in the 12 months to the fourth quarter 2024, mainly due to the annual tobacco excise tax increase on January 1, 2024, Xinhua news agency reported.
+Cigarettes and tobacco prices contributed 11 per cent to the 2.2 per cent annual CPI increase, up 7.6 per cent in the 12 months to the fourth quarter of 2024, mainly due to the annual tobacco excise tax increase on January 1, 2024.

 "If petrol was excluded, the CPI would have increased 2.7 per cent in the 12 months to December 2024," she said, adding lower prices for vegetables, down 14.6 per cent, also offset the annual CPI increase.